TedHusted/awake/awake.md/awake.md

 “It’s unbelievable in person, Christopher.”

 The Australian couple had saved for a year to afford their trip to Egypt.
 They both are wearing light, breathable clothing, covering their shoulders and knees, and dark sunglasses.
-Christoper is wearing an Aussie slouch hat, with the brim turned up on one side.
+Christoper is wearing an Aussie slouch hat, the brim turning up on one side.

 	“Yes.
 Absolutely worth the journey.”